mindspore-ai/docs/docs/mindscience/docs/source_en/mindsponge/intro_and_install.md

 ### Confirming System Environment Information

 - The hardware platform should be Linux CPU with avx supported.
-- Refer to [MindSpore Installation Guide](https://www.mindspore.cn/install), install MindSpore, version 1.4.1 or later is required.
+- Refer to [MindSpore Installation Guide](https://www.mindspore.cn/install), install MindSpore, version 1.5.0 is required.

 ### Install by pip